HayleeSophia77/CSC-221/M1Lab_debug/readme.md

 1. For this assignment , you are to fix a program that isn't working.
 This is called debugging

 2. The program worked before but an unexperienced programmer tried and enhance it and ended up ruining it!!!

-3. Before attempting to fix it, you need to know what the program was meant to do.
+Before attempting to fix it, you need to know what the program was meant to do.
 See the program description below:

 Description: "The program should allow the user to run a driving test.
 So, the first thing is should do is display the menu."

-4. If the user were to enter the number 1, the program would run the driving test.
+3. If the user were to enter the number 1, the program would run the driving test.
 Notice the questions and answers are all referenced in a dictionary of dictionaries.

-Notice that the dictionary references 10 items, or questions. the question numbers are the keys and each key points to a dictionary that references a question.
+* Notice that the dictionary references 10 items, or questions. the question numbers are the keys and each key points to a dictionary that references a question.
-Also notice that each question ,represented in a dictionary, has two values, the first key "question" points to the actual question and the "answer" key points to the answer.
+* Also notice that each question ,represented in a dictionary, has two values, the first key "question" points to the actual question and the "answer" key points to the answer.

-5. When the user chooses option 1, the program is to do the following
+4. When the user chooses option 1, the program is to do the following:

 * Display the question
 * Ask the user to enter 1 for True or 2 for False